smashingboxes/cardboard-admin-archive/README.md

 ## Create Resources
-To add an admin area for a model simply type (make sure the model exists first)
+To add an admin area for a model simply type (make sure the model exists first and migrations have been run)

 ```sh
 rails g cardboard:resource model_name